simlal/biogpt_streamlit/README.md

 ## About the app
 2 part component Streamlit app with text translation using Google Translate (or DeepL) and biomedical text generation using the BioGPT generative transformer model pre-trained on specific data.

+The code is not well structured and it results with a bit of a clunkiness in the app.
+It was more of an exercise to use the Streamlit API and test BioGPT.

+An free tier app can be deployed on Streamlit but only the translator will work since running the text generation obviously requires too much memory and GPU power for a free tier.

 ### Text translation
 Using the Python [translators](https://github.com/uliontse/translators) API, the app allows you to use either DeepL or Google with respective available choices or their find auto feature.